-Mousse has written a feature on Rachel de Joode’s show The Molten Inner Core, her first solo exhibition at a European gallery, at Neumeister Bar-Am in Berlin.
+Mousse has written a feature on Rachel de Joode’s show The Molten Inner Core, at Neumeister Bar-Am in Berlin.

 Rachel de Joode “The Molten Inner Core” at Neumeister Bar-Am, Berlin